savonet/book/streaming.md

 Sources and content types {#sec:source-type}
 -------------------------

-Each source has a number of channels of
+Each source\index{source} has a number of channels of

 - _audio_ data: containing sound,
 - _video_ data: containing animated videos,